 Based on Mr. Schwartz’s experiments, it appears that trans fat-laden Crisco is the best shortening available to make foods crispy and flaky, especially pastries.
 As we all know, appearance can actually make a difference in how things taste.
 Big, flaky pastries and crisp French fries are always going to seem to taste better to the average Joe irrespective of what a trained chef has to say about it.

 Take a look at the three tarts pictured above.
-The one on the left made with Crisco looks the best by a long shot–more crumbly and flaky–even though the chef deemed the tart made with coconut oil on the right to taste better, I would bet that the the average person given the same test would pick the Crisco-made tart.
+The one on the left made with Crisco looks the best by a long shot–more crumbly and flaky–even though the chef deemed the tart made with coconut oil on the right to taste better, (the middle one was made with butter) I would bet that the the average person given the same test would pick the Crisco-made tart.

 It will be fairly easy for restaurants and bakeries in New York to create tastier foods; it’s going to be tough for them to create foods that look good without using trans fats.

 Proctor and Gamble from its earliest days touted Crisco for this very virtue.
-I have a book published by Proctor and
+I have a book published in 1913 by Proctor and Gamble when Crisco was first heavily marketed.

 This little book was distributed far and wide to cooks and housewives all over the country in an effort to get them to switch from butter and lard.